 - Sign in to ArcGIS Server Manager by opening the manager URL in a

 Your manager URL is https://<server name>:6443/arcgis/manager.

 - Click Services on the top banner.

 - Click Publish Service.

-- Click Next in the Publish Service dialog box.
+- Click Next on the Publish Service dialog box.

-- Navigate to the reviewer.sd file and click Open.
+- Browse to the reviewer.sd file and click Open.